-17.5.1 - The shot clock will be reset whenever there is a shot at goal or a change in team possession.

-17.5.2 - If a team attempts a shot at goal and the ball rebounds out of bounds or back into play, the shot clock will be reset even if the same team that took the shot at goal regains possession of the ball.
+- 17.5.1 The shot clock will be reset whenever there is a shot at goal or a change in team possession. - 17.5.2 If a team attempts a shot and the ball rebounds off the goal frame, a defenders or goalkeepers paddle, out of bounds or back into play, the shot clock will be reset even if the same team that took the shot regains possession of the ball.

-17.5.3 - If a team that is not attempting a shot at goal loses control of the ball out of bounds and regain possession as a result of a sideline throw or corner throw, the shot clock will not be reset.

-17.5.4 - If two (2) players of opposing teams momentarily share possession or control of the ball, the shot clock will only be reset if there is a clear change of possession of the ball to the other team.

-17.5.5 - If a team momentarily (very short period of time) loses control or possession of the ball and that team regains control or possession the shot clock will not be reset.

-17.5.6 - The shot clock will be reset if a team receives a free shot or if the Referee plays advantage as a result of a foul by the opposing team.
+- 17.5.3 If a team attempts a shot that falls short of the goal and remains in play the shot clock will not be reset if the same team that took the shot regains possession of the ball. - 17.5.4 If a team that is not attempting a shot at goal loses control of the ball out of bounds and regain possession as a result of a sideline throw or corner throw, the shot clock will not be reset. - 17.5.5 If two (2) players of opposing teams momentarily share possession or control of the ball, the shot clock will only be reset if there is a clear change of possession of the ball to the other team. - 17.5.6 If a team momentarily (very short period of time) loses control or possession of the ball and that team regains control or possession the shot clock will not be reset. - 17.5.7 The shot clock will be reset if a team receives a free shot or if the Referee plays advantage as a result of a foul by the opposing team.